- ADHD is a self-defeating rebellion.

 - Always include some long-term with every short-term until you have reconditioned and rewired yourself to value and seek both sets of tools all the time.

 © 2026 by Kevin Everett FitzMaurice.
-Daily quotations cover topics crucial to your emotional and behavioral health, including emotional and psychological skills, psychotherapy, psychology, philosophy, spirituality, General Semantics, Eastern psychology and philosophy, meditation, flow, social commentary, responsibility, authenticity, identity, and the self.
-Visit https://kevinfitzmaurice.com or Amazon and Google Play for Kevin's 74 books in ebook, paperback, hardback, and audiobook formats.
+Daily quotations cover topics crucial to your emotional and behavioral health, including emotional and psychological skills, psychotherapy, and more.
+These quotations serve as a preview for the annual publication of 365 quotations from one year; for example, 3D: Daily Dose of Discerment: 2025 was first previewed here.
+Visit https://kevinfitzmaurice.com or Amazon and Google Play for Kevin's 76 books in ebook, paperback, hardback, and audiobook formats.

 Friday, April 17, 2026